mm80843/T3.5/docs/Benef/PBN__Benef_629.md

 # __Reduced poverty and inequality__

-## Name of the Benefit

-Strengthening social security measures will provide income support to vulnerable groups, reduce poverty and inequality, and improve social cohesion.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from increased consumer spending power, improved social stability, and potential investment opportunities in sectors catering to the needs of vulnerable groups.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_672.md)